monarch-initiative/monarch-ui-new/README.md

 Use JSDoc style comments (`/** some comment */`) instead of regular JavaScript comments.
 This allows lint checking and auto-fixing/auto-formatting of long comments wrapping to new lines.
-More importantly, it allows for better editor integration, meaning that hovering over a function/parameter/object/etc. key will show its associated JSDoc comment.
+More importantly, it allows for better editor integration.
+Hovering over a function/parameter/object/etc. will show the JSDoc comment from above where it was defined.
-There are user snippets, shortcuts, and extensions you can use to make this as convenient as regular comments.
+You can use snippets/shortcuts/extensions/etc. to make this as convenient as regular comments.

 Where possible and appropriate, use custom components like `AppHeading` and `AppLink` instead of native elements like `h1` and `a`.